 Although both urine and saliva kits test for increased hormone levels prior to ovulation, they do not confirm whether ovulation actually occurred.
-An LH surge can occur with or without the release of an egg and likewise increased estrogen levels do not always result in ovulation.
+An LH surge can sometimes occur without the release of an egg.
+Likewise increased estrogen levels are not always followed by ovulation.

 2. It is possible to miss the LH surge

-It is possible to have a ‘false’ LH surge before the ‘real’ one occurs.
+It’s possible to have a ‘false’ LH surge before the ‘real’ one occurs.
 This can result in timing intercourse too early and missing your true fertile time.
-Women with PCOS (Polycystic Ovary Syndrome) may continually produce false LH surges.
+Women with PCOS (Polycystic Ovary Syndrome) can continually produce false LH surges.

 4. Ovulation Predictor Kits will NOT identify your day of peak fertility

-Research indicates that your chance of conception is greatest on the day or days that you produce your most fertile cervical fluid (and these are not necessarily the days that are closest to ovulation) (3)(4) .
-An OPK may not show a positive result until after your peak fertile day has passed.
+Research suggests that your chances of conceiving are highest on the day or days that you produce your most fertile cervical fluid (3)(4).
+This peak fertile time can occur 2 or more days before ovulation.
+For this reason, an OPK can show a positive result after your peak fertile day has passed.

 5. An OPK can miss some days of your fertile window

-The fertile window is up to 6 days in length (1)(2), with the last day of fertility being the day of ovulation.
-However, because ovulation can occur as little as 12 hours after the LH surge is detected, much of this fertile time can be missed.
+The fertile window is up to 6 days long (1)(2), with the last fertile day being the day of ovulation.
+Because ovulation can occur as little as 12 hours after the LH surge is detected, much of this fertile time can be missed.

 6. Knowing when to test can be difficult (and can end up being expensive!)

 If you have irregular cycles, it can be a challenge to know when to begin testing with an OPK.
 Because the day of ovulation can vary widely between cycles and a urine based kit typically contains a limited number of tests, one kit is sometimes not enough.
 This can soon become expensive.